alem-platform/foundation/bitmap/README.md

 ### Edge Cases

-- The program should only accept `bitmap` files, if it is not a bitmap file, then the program must exit with status 1 and display error message.
+- The program should only accept `bitmap` files, if it is not a bitmap file, then the program must exit with non zero status code and display error message.
 - The program should only accept valid `uncompressed` `24-bit color` `bitmap` files.
 - The program takes file names as the last arguments.
 - The program can overwrite an existing file.
-- If you receive an invalid flag (option), show an error with exit status 1.
+- If you receive an invalid flag (option), show an error with non-zero exit code.

 ## Guidelines from Author